M-arcus/cloudron-docs/docs/documentation/installation.md

 When using root credentials on AWS, follow the instructions [here](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) to create access keys.

-When using IAM, follow the instructions [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) to create a user and use the following policy to give the user access to your domain's Route53.
+When using IAM, follow the instructions [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) to create a user and use the following policy to give the user access to the domain.
-The `<hosted zone id>` below must be replaced with your zone's id which is available from the Route53 console.
+The `<hosted zone id>` below must be replaced with the zone's id which is available from the Route53 console.

 ```
 {